FrancisVila/MFT_convert/content/en/docs/TransferCFT/governance_services_intro/register_CG.md

 ### Procedure

 All commands in this section are performed using CFTUTIL unless stated otherwise.
-For details on the UCONF parameters referenced in this section, please see <a href="" class="MCXref xref">UCONF: Central Governance options</a>.
+For details on the UCONF parameters referenced in this section, please see [UCONF: Central Governance options]().

 #### Disable previously used connectors